 Two years later, incoming Jim Weir took City to a highest-ever second place in renamed League Two, only three points behind winners East Fife.
-Though Elgin again lost in the play-offs, Weir remains in place for 2016-17, striker Shane Sutherland back scoring in his third spell at Borough Briggs.
+Though Elgin again lost in the play-offs, Weir remained in place for 2016-17, striker Shane Sutherland back scoring in his third spell at Borough Briggs.

 Elgin’s home since the time of Lloyd George, Borough Briggs feels as remote as it actually is.
 Perched between the River Lossie and Elgin’s ghostly medieval cathedral, this is the northernmost senior football ground in the UK.

 Including a main stand of 500 seats, installed after Scottish League accession in 2000, the ground can accommodate an overall capacity of 4,500.
 With little price differential between a seat and a standing place on the three terrace areas – on grass banks behind each goal and beside the main stand – there’s little reason for neutrals to join the braver souls open to the elements.

 Visiting supporters are allocated one side of the covered enclosure facing the main stand.